nuxt/website-v2/content/en/blog/creating-blog-with-nuxt-content.md

 ```

 We can now get our prev and next articles by adding them to our `asyncData`.
 We
-create an array of const with with the name `prev` and `next` and we await the
+create an array of const with the name `prev` and `next` and we await the
 content from the articles folder.
 This time we only need the title and the slug
 so we can chain `only()` to our await and pass in title and slug.